Welcome to the final issue of the Women-In-Action series. In the previous two issues, we discussed:

 Imposter Syndrome is not a new topic.
 High-achieving women experience it all the time.

-Prior to serving as Facebook Chief Operating Officer, Sheryl Sandberg served as Vice President for Google, where she led global online sales and operation.
+Prior to serving as Facebook Chief Operating Officer, Sheryl Sandberg served as Vice President for Google, where she led global online sales and operations.
 She also served as Chief of Staff at the Treasury Department of the United States, after graduating from Harvard.

 But, “There are still days when I wake up feeling like a fraud, not sure I should be where I am,” she admitted.